atomisthq/docs/docs/developer/goal.md

 ## Custom Goals

+You can define your own goal to extend Atomist's out of the box capabilities.
+For example, you can:

+- Delegate to a CLI by spawning a process and waiting for its result
+- Call the API of a third party service
+- Use a Node module or Atomist's API to implement your functionality right in TypeScript

-Define your own goal, with a name and descriptions and a function for how to execute it.
+To define your own goal, you must provide a name and description and a function for how to execute it.

 Use the `createGoal` function from @atomist/sdm; pass it an object with a `displayName` and as many properties out of [GoalDefinition][goaldef-apidoc] as you choose.
 Also pass a function to call when it's time to execute the goal.
 That function can return void or an [ExecuteGoalResult][egr-apidoc].